SymfonyCasts/api-platform3/sfcasts/custom-resource-provider.md

 php bin/console debug:router
 ```

 I love this.
-API Platform creates an actual route for *every* operation of ever
+API Platform creates an actual route for *every* operation of every
 API resource.
 I'll make this a little smaller... better.
-You can see all of the
+You can see all the
-routes here for the quests.
-Here's the one for `_get_collection` and, above it, we
+routes for the quests.
+Here's the one for `_get_collection` and, above it, the
-see the one for `_get_single`... but with the *same* URL!
+one for `_get_single`... but with the *same* URL!

 *Usually*, the URL would be `/api/quests/{id}`... where `id` is known as the
 identifier.
-But... our `DailyQuest` doesn't have *any* properties... so it API
+But... our `DailyQuest` doesn't have *any* properties... so API
 Platform has *no* idea what to use for the identifier.

-How do we fix it?
-The easiest way is to add an `$id` property: `public int $id`...
+So what's the solution?
+The easiest is to add an `$id` property: `public int $id`...
 and, for simplicity, let's add a constructor where we can pass the `int $id`.
 Set
 the property inside.